- Faculty with a Student that Needs Notes

 Step 3: Disability Services approves matches

 Before you are finally assigned to a course a staff member from Disability Services will need to approve your submission.
 This should not take any more than a few days.
-If you are not matched within 2 days please contact Tolu or Rachael at email@example.com or 216-687-2015, to check on the status.
+If you are not matched within 2 days please contact us at firstname.lastname@example.org or (216) 687-2272, to check on the status.

 Step 4: Verification and Training

-For students seeking compensation we are requiring that they complete our notetaker training and have the professors verify their notes are a sufficient representation of the material covered.
-Notetakers can complete the training by watching our training video or reading the training guide linked below.
-After watching or reading the training we need notetakers to complete the Notetaker Training Quiz.
+For students seeking compensation we are requiring that they complete our notetaker training.
+Note takers can complete the training by reading the training guide linked below.
+After reading the training guide, we need note takers to complete the Notetaker Training Quiz.

 Step 5: Share your notes

 The options for submitting your notes depends on whether you or the student receiving notes wishes to be anonymous and if you wish to receive compensation.
-We require notetakers receiving compensation to submit notes through our online system.
+We require note takers receiving compensation to submit notes through our online system.
 This helps us to see what is happening and allows us to assist in making any necessary adjustments.
-Notes can be dropped off or copied in the Office of Disability Services (MC147).
-Notes can be passed through the instructor for the course.
 If both parties don’t mind identifying themselves, you can pass notes directly to the student.
+Even if you give the notes directly to the student they will need to be uploaded to be compensated for the assignment.
 Whichever method you use please make sure to write the date, course, and instructor at the top of every page.